remobjects/calendar/README.markdown

 * Get and install RemObjects Data Abstract.
 * Get and install PostGreSQL and create a new user & db owned by that user, and import the SQL script given here.
 ** The code isn't tied to PGSQL at all, but we only include a SQL script for this database at the moment, Data Abstract can work with most databases that have a .NET library.
-* Edit app.config and adjust the properties to their right values ** LDAP_LoginDomain: username (full DN) for an ldap user that can find & bind users.
+* *Copy app.config to bin/debug* and adjust the properties to their right values ** LDAP_LoginDomain: username (full DN) for an ldap user that can find & bind users.
 ** LDAP_Password: password for this user.
 ** LDAP_LdapServer: ldap server address